flytbase/apidoc/source/includes/telemetry/get_distance_sensor.md

 This API subscribes/polls distance sensor data.
 Check API usage section below before using API.

-### API usage information:

-* This topic provides data from Lidarlite rangefinder, ultrasonic SONAR sensor, etc.
-* This API will work on any px4 supported hardware.
-* If you are using FlytPOD then check hardware and wiring sections in docs for wiring info.
-* If you are using anything else than FlytPOD then refer to respective autopilot documentation for wiring info.

 ### Parameters:

     Following parameters are applicable for onboard cpp and python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.